fshaikh/AWS/AWS/README.md

 14. HEAD calls against Bucket and Objects - DONE
 15. S3 Events
+       Understand events which can be subscribed to (Create,Delete) Deferred - Depends on SNS, SQS, AWS Lambda.
+Come back when SNS/SQS are completed to create a comprehensive application
 16. Performance Optimizations - DONE
 17. HTTP GET Range
 18. listObjects to fetch using filters, etc